 Good Containers for Cactus & Succulents

-Large or tall plants, such as Jade plants, tropical cactus, and Aloe Vera do well with standard clay pots or other heavier planters that provide some aeration for the roots and a significant amount of heft to prevent the plant from toppling over.
+Large or tall plants, such as Jade, tropical cactus, and Aloe Vera do well with standard clay pots or other heavier planters that provide some aeration for the roots and a significant amount of heft to prevent the plant from toppling over.

-If you have very limited space for a plant, you might try creating a small desktop succulent planter using a variety of compact succulents and/or cactus.
+If you have very limited space, you might try creating a small desktop succulent planter using a variety of compact cactus.
 Good container choices include:

 - *A large brandy snifter